hassan-salloum/pyfuzz/README.md

 release-1: mean only one template ready to use

-These days, i am writing a book in HW security beside of my work so i really don't have time to complete this project alone even if i have all the code steps in my head ,concerning other templates but no time to type them.
+### How to contribute

-For that, if you Want to contribute that will be Great, you will learn a lot!
+If you Want to contribute that will be Great, you will learn a lot!
 Please take a few minutes to [read this](https://github.com/VraiHack/pyfuzz/blob/main/contribute.md)!